11 Miscellaneous Topics

 Line \(y = a + bx\) |

 A common use is to mark a threshold or reference value.
-The following plot of city fuel economy by engine displacement adds a dashed horizontal line at the mean, making it easy to see which engine sizes are above and below average:
+The following plot of highway fuel economy by engine displacement adds a dashed horizontal line at the mean, making it easy to see which engine sizes are above and below average:

 mean_hwy <- mean(mpg$hwy)

-ggplot(mpg, aes(displ, hwy)) +
+ggplot(mpg, aes(x = displ, y = hwy)) +

 geom_point(alpha = 0.4) +